 Before Lee Kholsa made some lifestyle changes, his doctor told him that his diabetes was out of control and he only had six months to live.

 Today, the Brooklyn Park resident is leading a healthy, active lifestyle.
-As part of the county’s 2017 Step to it challenge, he logged almost 2 million steps of physical activity.
+As part of the county’s Step to it challenge, he's logged millions of steps of physical activity.

 During the May 1 - 28 challenge, participants track their steps for a chance to win Twins tickets or other prizes.
-While Kholsa has claimed the title of top stepper in his city for several years, he said the challenge is not about that.
+While Kholsa has claimed the title of top stepper in his city in previous years, he said the challenge is not about that.

 “I am not doing this for the sake of becoming the winner," he said.
 "I am only doing it for my own body.
 By doing the exercises and medication, I am controlling everything now."